lopezdsr/sql-query/sql-query.md

 You must have at least 'Reader' access to the buckets that contain the input files.
     - If the format of the input files is CSV, there is no need to specify a STORED AS clause.
 However, if the format is JSON, ORC, Parquet, or AVRO, after the FROM clause, specify STORED AS JSON, STORED AS ORC, STORED AS PARQUET, or STORED AS AVRO as appropriate.
-    - If the format of the input files is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the `FIELDS TERMINATED BY` "<character>" clause.
+    - If the format of the input files is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the [`FIELDS TERMINATED BY`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All one-character Unicode characters are allowed as delimiters.
-    - If the format of the input files is CSV and the files don't have a header line (by default a header line is assumed), you have to specify
-`NOHEADER` after the `FROM` clause or `STORED AS` clause.
+    - If the format of the input files is CSV and the files don't have a header line (by default a header line is assumed), you have to specify `NOHEADER` after the `FROM` clause or `STORED AS` clause.
     - If required, you can use JOIN constructs to join data from several input files, even if those files are located in different instances.
 2. Below the SELECT statement, in the **Target** field, specify the output [URI](#table-unique-resource-identifier), that is, the URI of the directory to which the result file is to be written.
 You must have at least 'Writer' access to the corresponding bucket.